 One more thing to consider before activating multisite is whether you want to use subdomains or subdirectories, and this will mostly depend on whether you’re creating a new website using multisite or adding multisite to an existing WordPress installation.

-- Subdomains: Each sub-site in your network will have an URL like subsite.yourmultisitenetwork.com, where “sub-site” is the individual site and “yourmultisitenetwork” is your network.
+- Subdomains: Each sub-site in your network will have an URL like subsite.yourmultisitenetwork.com, where “sub-site” is the individual site and “yourmultisitenetwork” is the domain name of the main site of your network.
 If you want to allow your network’s users to create their own sites, you’ll need to have wildcard subdomains activated for your hosting.